elliotec/middleman/source/posts/2014-04-17-building-this-site.md

 *Though I had long admired Thoughtbot for their amazing work and invaluable blog content, this post in particular sent me down a rabbit hole that guided my evolution into a bona fide Thoughtbot fanboy.
 Seriously.*

 What you see here is the result of this process.
 In a future post, I'll describe some of the methodology I used in the site's creation and give some code samples and tips I found useful in it's development.
+In the meantime, check out the code on [my Github](http://github.com/elliotec/middleman) if you wish.